stdlib-js/stdlib/tools/pkg/readme-to-html/README.md

 }
 ```

-For how other `options` affect HTML output, see the HTML template in `./static`.
+To understand how other `options` affect HTML output, see the HTML template in `./static`.

 </section>